VishnuERHere/SampleEcommerceWebsite/README.md

 - Can create and manage their accounts.

 ****Employees (To Be Implemented)****
-- Assist admins with limited access.
+- Assist admins with operational tasks, but having limited access.
 - Can manage orders and customer inquiries.

 ****Companies (To Be Implemented)****
-Can add new products under their brand.
+- Customers representing an organization/group.
-Manage their product listings and inventory.
+- May have special privileges such as ordering items in bulk quantities.

 **Features**